fabriziotappero/Fpgas-Now-What-Book/README.md

-SOURCE FOR "FPGAs?!
+# SOURCE FOR "FPGAs?!
 Now What?"
-TEXT.
+TEXT
     These are the source files for the text "FPGAs?!
 Now What?", a book about FPGA design using Xilinx ISE WebPACK and the XuLA FPGA board.

-SOURCE FILE ORGANIZATION
+## SOURCE FILE ORGANIZATION
     The source files for the book are organized as follows:

         FpgasNowWhat:                        // Top-level directory